NiklasGronblom/mermaidjs.github.io/README.md

 Many thanks to the [d3](http://d3js.org/) and [dagre-d3](https://github.com/cpettitt/dagre-d3) projects for providing the graphical layout and drawing libraries!

 Thanks also to the [js-sequence-diagram](http://bramp.github.io/js-sequence-diagrams) project for usage of the grammar for the sequence diagrams.
-Thanks to Jessica Peter for inspiration and starting point for gantt rendering.
+Thanks to Jessica Peter for inspiration and starting point for Gantt rendering.

 *Mermaid was created by Knut Sveidqvist for easier documentation.*